-There are so many adventures to be had in North Yorkshire, from exploring the North York Moors themselves, to thrilling white-knuckle rides and coastal days for sandcastle building, fossil hunting and even jumping off a cliff!
+If you're looking for adventures in North Yorkshire, you're in the right place!
+There's a whole range of ideas, from exploring the North York Moors themselves, to treking with Alpacas, thrilling white-knuckle rides and coastal days for sandcastle building, fossil hunting and even jumping off a cliff!

 Distance 3 miles from Low Costa Mill